Erudika/scoold/README.md

 Profile pictures (avatars) can also be changed by dragging a new image on top of the existing profile picture on a user's `/profile` page.
 For best results, use a square image here.

-In the future, more upload services could be supported such as S3.

 ## Slack integration